okta/okta-mcp-server/CONTRIBUTING.md

 This document covers how to contribute to an Okta Open Source project.
 These instructions assume you have a GitHub .com account, so if you don't have one you will have to create one.
-Your proposed code changes will be published to your own fork of the Okta Golang SDK project and you will submit a Pull Request for your changes to be added.
+Your proposed code changes will be published to your own fork of the Okta MCP Server project and you will submit a Pull Request for your changes to be added.

 _Lets get started!!!_